diefenbach/django-lfs/docs/user/management/catalog/products.rst

 SEO
 ---

-This tab is used to optimize your pages for search engines.
+This tab is used to optimize your product for search engines.
 You can enter data for all usual HTML meta data fields.
 However LFS provides some reasonable default values for all fields.